 1. Determine your facilities management needs and goals

 What’s working and what’s not working in your current facilities management processes?
 Creating a list for these two categories will help you determine what your needs and goals are when choosing a solution.
 Be sure to define your goals in terms of maintenance management, return on investment, event management, increases in productivity, safety improvements, and any other goals that are important to your organization.

 2. Assess user interface and features

 With your end goals in mind, you can begin to evaluate vendors.
 When you’re doing your initial research, make sure the interface is user friendly and that the software has all of the features you need to be successful.
 You can quickly narrow your choice down to a few vendors based on this preliminary research.

 3. Demo and explore

 Once you have a handful of vendors who made it past the first round, it’s important to hop on a call with product experts to learn more about each option.
 Be sure to let them know of the goals you outlined in step 1 as this will help determine whether or not their software is the best solution for you.
 This is also the time to ask any questions you may have in order to help make your decision.

 4. Make the case to decision makers

-To make the case for facilities management software, you first need to outline the drawbacks of your current system.
+To make the case for a facilities management software solution, you first need to outline the drawbacks of your current system.
 What’s not working, and why does this warrant a change?
 If you have an idea of what great looks like, this will motivate decision makers to help you achieve it.